Skip to content

 Integration with Simvue

 Using the provided OpenfoamRun connector, we can easily add Simvue tracking to an OpenFOAM run.
-This works by tracking the log files which are produced during execution of an OpenFOAM simulation. useful information from log files.
+This works by tracking the log files which are produced during execution of an OpenFOAM simulation.
 With this example the log file log.pimpleFoam has records like this:

 PIMPLE: Iteration 1